lukecav/awesome-woocommerce/README.md

 * [Premmerce Woocommerce Product Bundles](https://wordpress.org/plugins/premmerce-woocommerce-product-bundles/) -  Plugin create product bundles in WooCommerce.
 * [WC REST Payment](https://wordpress.org/plugins/wc-rest-payment/) -  WC REST Payment adds in the missing REST API endpoint for process payment in WooCommerce.
 * [WooCommerce Square](https://wordpress.org/plugins/woocommerce-square/) -  Adds ability to sync inventory between WooCommerce and Square POS.
 In addition, you can also make purchases through the Square payment gateway.
+* [Shop as Client for WooCommerce](https://wordpress.org/plugins/shop-as-client/) -  Allows a WooCommerce Store Administrator or Shop Manager to use the frontend and assign a new order to a registered or new customer.
+Useful for phone or email orders.

 ## WooCommerce Code Snippets
 * [Frontend Snippets](https://docs.woocommerce.com/documentation/plugins/woocommerce/woocommerce-codex/snippets/frontend-snippets/) -  Front-end code snippets.